SubliminalsChannel/Scripts/Buyers Guide Scripts/MISC Freelancer Base - Buyers Guide.md

 I'm going to tell you everything you need to know before buying the MISC Freelancer and we’re starting right after this intro.

 ### Introduction
 Special thanks for all of the support from Patrons and Channel Members, it takes a while to make one of these and your support is appreciated.
-Welcome to "A Star Citizen’s Buyer’s Guide" What's up Citizens, this is SubliminaL here and today we will be discussing the features, functions, and benefits of the MISC Freelancer or lack there of.
+Welcome to "A Star Citizen’s Buyer’s Guide" What's up Citizens, this is SubliminaL here and today we will be discussing the features, functions, and benefits of the MISC Freelancer .
 And we’ll compare those features amongst competing ships, so you can make an informed buying decision.
 Well actually for no you have it for free!
 In this review, I’ll cover a brief overview, take a tour, compare stats, review pros and cons, and give you my thoughts on the Freelancer.
 If you haven't seen it already after this review check out my loadout guide for the MISC Freelancer in the info card above, and on the end screen.
 Enough with the formalities, let's get to it.

 *New citizens, can use my referral code on screen or the link in the description to reserve their 5000aUEC in the PU, no pledge necessary.*